aot29/Emacs_Python_R_LaTeX/README.md

 ```

 # Installation
-1. Get the [Emacs cheat sheet](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf).
-Remember, `C-x` generally stands for Ctrl-x and `M-x` for Alt-x.
-2. Install required Python3 packages: `pip3 install -r requirements.txt`
+1. Install required Python3 packages: `pip3 install -r requirements.txt`
-3. Add the following lines to your initialization file in  `~ /.emacs.d/init.el` (or create it if it doesn't exist):
+2. Add the following lines to your initialization file in  `~ /.emacs.d/init.el` (or create it if it doesn't exist):
 ```
 (setenv "WORKSPACE" "<path_to_your_workspace_dir>")
 (add-to-list 'load-path "<path_to_where_you_cloned_emacs_python>")